escamoteur/flutter_command/README.md

 ```

 ### Update the UI on change of the search field
-As we don't want to send a new HTTP request on every keypress in the search field we don't directly wire the `onChanged` event to he `updateWeatherCommand`.
+As we don't want to send a new HTTP request on every keypress in the search field we don't directly wire the `onChanged` event to the `updateWeatherCommand`.
 Instead we use a second `Command` to convert the `onChanged` event to a `ValueListenable` so that we can use the `debounce` and `listen` function of my extension function package `functional_listener`:

 For this a synchronous `Command` is sufficient: